sw00t/demo_DataPipeline/README.md

 You will need to provision a Mesosphere DC/OS Enterprise Edition cluster in `permissive` mode.

-A DC/OS cluster with at least 8 Private Agents is required, for an aggregate amount of 36 CPU, 132 GiB Memory, and 1 TiB storage.
+A DC/OS cluster with at least 3 Masters, 1 Public Agent, and 8 Private Agents is required for an aggregate of 36 CPU, 132 GiB Memory, and 1 TiB storage.

 Deploy Kubernetes on DC/OS
 ```